RSU 9 board approves district draft budget

 “I will be letting the district know how we will be planning on moving forward, but it will involve various committees of our teachers and staff members, as well as surveys over pretty aggressive timelines because we want to be able to make some decisions and give teachers the training and parents training, prior to the start of the school year,” Columbia said.

-Meserve added that RSU 9 is receiving guidance from the governor’s office and projections for what the next school year will consist of are changing because the state is constantly adjusting its COVID-19 policies.
+Meserve added that RSU 9 is receiving guidance from the governor’s office and projections for what the next school year will consist of.
+The state is constantly adjusting its COVID-19 policies.

 Comments are not available on this story.